 - Expanding our social enterprise initiatives into the business and corporate sectors

-- Providing skill development and support to participants in the community Importantly, this means that OC Connections will be responding to the needs of people living with a disability in the south-eastern communities across all areas of their life.
+- Providing skill development and support to participants in the community.
+Importantly, this means that OC Connections will be responding to the needs of people living with a disability in the south-eastern communities across all areas of their life.

-You, please contact us so we can personally offer our heartfelt thanks.
+Please contact us so we can personally offer our heartfelt thanks.
 Every person who leaves a gift to OC Connections will receive copies of OC Connections regular correspondence and invitations to events.